Uncompromised Container Closure Integrity at cryogenic temperatures

 In conclusion, the AT-Closed Vial® technology offers a robust and validated solution for maintaining container closure integrity of cell and gene therapy products during cryogenic storage.

 Its unique design, material composition, and manufacturing process, coupled with a closed filling system, address critical challenges in this rapidly evolving field.
 The extensive validation data supports its suitability for ensuring product quality throughout the lifecycle, making it a preferred choice for numerous sponsors in the cell and gene therapy.
-The ability to scale the filling process and adapt to different container sizes further enhances its utility for developers .
+The ability to scale the filling process and adapt to different container sizes further enhances its utility for developers; different solutions are available to accommodate the needs from process development to commercial manufacturing.

 Want to know more ?